-Phymean Noun was commended by the World’s Children’s Prize 2015 and named Child Rights Hero of the year for her thirteen-year struggle for the children who scavenge garbage dumps in Cambodia, and their right to education.
+Phymean Noun has been nominated to become the WCP Decade Child Rights Hero 2020 for her over fourteen-year struggle for the children who scavenge garbage dumps in Cambodia, and their right to education.